iampatrickbrinksma/SFS-Dispatcher-Console/README.md

 3. Navigate to Field Service Settings (tab) -> Dispatcher Console UI -> Gantt Configurations, scroll down and enter "dispatcherConsoleJS" in the External JS option
 4. Save your changes
 5. Reload the Dispatcher Console

+Alternatively, you can clone this repository, and deploy the static resource using VSCode.
+Or when you are already using an External JS, you can add the content to the existing one.